 Spero Therapeutics to Provide Business Update and Report First Quarter 2023 Financial Results on Thursday, May 11, 2023

-/EIN News/ -- CAMBRIDGE, Mass., May 04, 2023 (GLOBE NEWSWIRE) -- Spero Therapeutics, Inc. (Nasdaq: SPRO), a multi-asset clinical-stage biopharmaceutical company, focused on identifying, developing and commercializing treatments in high unmet need areas involving rare diseases and multi-drug resistant (MDR) bacterial infections, today announced that it will host a conference call and live audio webcast on Thursday, May 11, 2023 at 4:30 p.m.
+CAMBRIDGE, Mass., May 04, 2023 (GLOBE NEWSWIRE) -- Spero Therapeutics, Inc. SPRO, a multi-asset clinical-stage biopharmaceutical company, focused on identifying, developing and commercializing treatments in high unmet need areas involving rare diseases and multi-drug resistant (MDR) bacterial infections, today announced that it will host a conference call and live audio webcast on Thursday, May 11, 2023 at 4:30 p.m.
 ET to report its first quarter 2023 financial results and provide an update on its business and pipeline.

 To access the call, please dial 1-855-327-6837 (domestic) or 1-631-891-4304 (international) and refer to conference ID 10021779, or click on this link and request a return call.
 The audio webcast can be accessed on the "Events and Presentations" page under the "Connect" tab of the Company's website at www.sperotherapeutics.com.
 The archived webcast will also be available on Spero's website for 30 days following the call.